 o.
 To issue all kinds of documentary credits and bank guarantees;

 p.
-To make investment in the capital of other banks or finance companies, such as leasing companies, venture capital, securities companies, insurance, clearing and guarantee institutions and settlement and custodian institutions;
+To make investment in the capital of other banks or finance companies, such as leasing companies, venture capital, securities companies, insurance, clearing, and guarantee institutions and settlement and custodian institutions;

 q.
 To temporarily participate in the share capital of companies as a result of problem loans, provided that such participation shall be withdrawn;

-2. Extensive knowledge and understanding ntrolling shareholders, namely Resona Bank, Ltd (the 4th largest bank in Japan) and The Bank of Yokohama,Ltd (the largest regional bank in Japan).
+- Extensive knowledge and understanding of the Japanese market and culture supported by the advantages of controlling shareholders namely Resona Bank, Ltd. (the 4th largest bank in Japan) and The Bank of Yokohama, Ltd. (the biggest regional bank in Japan).

-3. Focus on local Indonesian companies and Japanese companies that enable the Bank to act as an intermediary both from existing businesses and creating new businesses between customers or prospective customers.
+- Focus on local Indonesian companies and Japanese companies that enable the Bank to act as an intermediary both from existing businesses and creating new businesses between customers or prospective customers.

-4. Independent Management which enables fast and flexible decision making.
+- Independent Management which enables fast and flexible decision making.

-5. Have a good and long-term relationship with customers through a dedicated personal approach.
+- Have a good and long-term relationship with customers through a dedicated personal approach.

-6. Extensive network in Indonesia as a Japanese bank.
-The office network is spread across several strategic cities and industrial areas, namely: Jakarta, Surabaya, Bandung, Cikarang, MM2100, Karawang and Deltamas.
+- Extensive network in Indonesia as a Japanese bank.
+The office network is spread across several strategic cities and industrial areas, namely: Jakarta, Surabaya, Bandung, Cikarang, MM2100,Karawang and Deltamas.